 I run ads through SHE Media Partner Network.
 These are impression and click-based ads, so visiting my website will provide me with an “impression” commission, and if you click one I may receive an additional commission from the advertiser.

-I use a variety of different affiliate link tools to earn commission.
-I use a couple of affiliate link tools – ShopStyle is what I use for the majority of my posts, and I usually make about $.02-.05 for each click.
-I also use Commission Junction and ShareASale which provide commissions, typically between 1-10%, if you click my link and then make a purchase, sometimes even so long as 30 days after.
+I use a variety of different affiliate link tools to earn a commission.
+I use a variety of affiliate companies including RewardStyle (LTK), Shopstyle Collective, Commission Junction, and ShareASale, which provide commissions to me, typically between 1-10%, if you click my link and then make a purchase in the cookie window.
 This only occurs if you haven’t clicked someone else’s affiliate link in the meantime.
-No harm no foul, feel free to support whoever you feel comfortable with, if anyone!
+No harm no foul, feel free to support whoever you feel comfortable with if anyone!

 Sometimes companies send me a sample of a product or products for consideration for use in a future editorial or post on my blog, or to share on social media.
 Sometimes this is a piece of clothing, a beauty product, a dog treat or toy, or something else.
 Either way, I incorporate these into a post I would already write and share my honest opinions about the item(s).

 Gifted items are defined as items that were sent as a gift, either from a brand, friend, or family member, not in exchange for a post or other advertisement on my blog or social media.
 These items, like gifts you receive from anyone, come with no strings and I may incorporate them in future posts.
-I usually will mark these c/o if they come from a business or “gift” if it was from a friend or family member, or received in a gift bag and I’m unsure of the source.
+I usually will mark these as gifted or c/o (courtesy of).
+These items often come from businesses or are received in a gift bag from an event I attended.

 I Pay For This/I Bought This